NetTango/NetTango/README.md

 }
 ```

-To create a NetTango workspace, you will need to include the `ntango.js` file in your project, as well as the `ntango.css` file for styling.
+To create a NetTango workspace, you will need to include the `nettango.js` file in your project, as well as the `nettango.css` file for styling.

 A basic HTML example might them look like this: